Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### How should you calculate the monthly uptime percentage?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area: c)
+(Maximum Available Minutes-Downtime in Minutes) ÷ Maximum Available Minutes × [...].

 *[⬆ Back to Top](#table-of-contents)*